awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 You can use an HTTPS listener to offload the work of encryption and decryption to your load balancer so that your applications can focus on their business logic\.
 If the listener protocol is HTTPS, you must deploy exactly one SSL server certificate on the listener\.
 For more information, see [HTTPS Listeners for Your Application Load Balancer](create-https-listener.md)\.

-Application Load Balancers provide native support for Websockets\.
+Application Load Balancers provide native support for WebSockets\.
 You can use WebSockets with both HTTP and HTTPS listeners\.

 Application Load Balancers provide native support for HTTP/2 with HTTPS listeners\.
 You can send up to 128 requests in parallel using one HTTP/2 connection\.
-The load balancer converts these to individual HTTP/1\.1 requests and distributes them across the healthy targets in the target group using the round robin routing algorithm\.
+The load balancer converts these to individual HTTP/1\.1 requests and distributes them across the healthy targets in the target group\.
 Because HTTP/2 uses front\-end connections more efficiently, you might notice fewer connections between clients and the load balancer\.
-Note that you can't use the server\-push feature of HTTP/2\.
+You can't use the server\-push feature of HTTP/2\.

 ## Listener Rules<a name="listener-rules"></a>